Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 in the other file outside the folder is the newest version (beta), this version will not be bug free, but atleast compilable

-!
-If you dowload one of the source code files you need to have the header files drivefunctions.h and encryption.h with it !

 ## Features

 - **List all drives**: View all drives currently connected to your system.